 Pick up the soap with the dominant hand, wet the soap, and rub between the palms.
 Replace the soap in the dish and continue rubbing your hands front and back.
 Be sure to go past the wrists and in between your fingers to the tips.
 Immerse both hands in the water to rinse, palms down.
 Turn hands over and rinse the back of the hands.

 Wet the nail brush, and then brush it over the soap several times.
 Cup the hands with palms facing towards you.
 Scrub the brush back and forth, with the brush facing down and the hands closer to the water.
 Turn the hand and brush the tops of nails.
 Repeat with the other hand.
 Rinse the brush, shake gently to get the remaining water out, and put the brush back.

-Rinse hands again, lift them out of water, and shake off excess water.
+Rinse hands again, lift them out of the water, and shake off excess water.
 Take a towel and dry your hands, making sure to get in between the fingers.
-Place the towel to the side of the bowl, letting the child know that you’ll be using it to clean up.
+Place the towel to the side of the bowl, letting the child know that you'll be using it to clean up.

 Grasp both sides of the bowl and pour into the bucket.
 Bring the bowl back to the table and wipe up excess water with a sponge.
 Empty the bucket.
 Wipe the bucket and the pitcher with the sponge.

 Wipe up any spills with the towel or sponge.
 Put the pitcher back into the bowl.

 Take the towel to the dirty towel basket, and replace the towel with a fresh one for the next person to use.